Caryophyllales

-Caryophyllales (/ˌkæri.oʊfɪˈleɪliːz/ KARR-ee-oh-fih-LAY-leez) is a diverse and heterogeneous order of flowering plants with well-known members including cacti, carnations, beets, quinoa, spinach, amaranths, pigfaces and ice plants, oraches and saltbushes, goosefoots, sundews, Venus flytrap, tropical pitcher plants, Malabar spinach, bougainvilleas, four o'clock flowers, buckwheat, knotweeds, rhubarb, sorrels, purslanes, jojoba, and tamarisks.
+Caryophyllales (/ˌkæri.oʊfɪˈleɪliːz/ KARR-ee-oh-fih-LAY-leez) is a diverse and heterogeneous order of flowering plants which includes well-known species such as cacti, carnations, beets, quinoa, spinach, amaranths, pigfaces and ice plants, oraches and saltbushes, goosefoots, sundews, Venus flytrap, tropical pitcher plants, Malabar spinach, bougainvilleas, four o'clock flowers, buckwheat, knotweeds, rhubarb, sorrels, purslanes, jojoba, and tamarisks.
 Many members are succulent, having fleshy stems or leaves.

-The betalain pigments are unique in plants of this order and occur in all its core families with the exception of Caryophyllaceae and Molluginaceae.
-Noncore families, such as Nepenthaceae, instead produce anthocyanins.
-In its modern definition, the order encompasses a whole new group of families (formerly included in the order Polygonales) that never synthesize betalains, among which several families are carnivorous (like Nepenthaceae and Droseraceae).
+The production of betalain pigments is unique to members of this order, occurring in all core families – except Caryophyllaceae and Molluginaceae.
+Non-core families – such as the Nepenthaceae – produce anthocyanins.
+In its modern definition, the order encompasses an entirely new group of plant families – formerly included in the order Polygonales which do not synthesize betalains – among which several families are carnivorous, including Nepenthaceae and Droseraceae.

-According to the molecular clock calculations, the lineage that led to Caryophyllales split from other plants about 111 million years ago.
+According to calculations made using the molecular clock method, the lineage which led Caryophyllales to split from other plants occurred around 111 million years ago.

 Description

-The members of Caryophyllales include about 6% of eudicot species.
-This order is part of the core eudicots.
-Currently, the Caryophyllales contains 37 families, 749 genera, and 11,620 species The monophyly of the Caryophyllales has been supported by DNA sequences, cytochrome c sequence data and heritable characters such as anther wall development and vessel-elements with simple perforations.
+Members of the Caryophyllales – itself a member of the core eudicots – include approximately 6% of eudicot species; at current, comprising 37 families, 749 genera, and 11,620 species.
+The monophyletic classification of Caryophyllales is supported by DNA and cytochrome c sequence data, as well as heritable characters – notably, the development of anther walls and vessel-elements with simple perforations.

-Taxonomy and Phylogeny
+Taxonomy and phylogeny

-As with all taxa, the circumscription of Caryophyllales has changed within various classification systems.
-All systems recognize a core of families with centrospermous ovules and seeds.
-More recent treatments have expanded the Caryophyllales to include many carnivorous plants.
+As with all taxa, the circumscription of Caryophyllales has changed over time and within various classification systems.
+All systems recognize a core of families in the order having centrospermous ovules and seeds.
+More recent analysis has expanded the Caryophyllales to include many carnivorous plants.